 A simple way to remember the correct sequence for stair climbing is "up with the good, down with the bad."
+Remember to go up and down stairs one step at a time.
+Do not alternate steps.

 What this means is that when you are climbing up the stairs, you lead with your unaffected leg, followed by the operative leg.
 To descend, begin down with your operative leg, followed by the unaffected leg.
 And always hold on to the railing!